Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Social Media Links
-- A logo and link is used for each social media displayed
+- An icon with a link is used for each social media displayed
-- All links open in a new tab to ensure user is not directed away from the business
+- Each link opens in a new tab so the user has access to the website after being redirected
-- Displayed on all pages
+- Featured on all pages
+- User stories covered:

 <details><summary>See feature images</summary>